Press enter to search, esc to close

 The personal data we collect will depend on the nature of the services we are providing and what we are contracted to do for you or on your behalf.
 Typically, this might include the following:

-Where necessary to act in your best interests, and for the establishment, exercise, or defence of your legal matter, we may need to process information which is very sensitive in nature (special category of personal data) such as racial or ethnic origin, religion, sexual orientation, political opinions, health data, trade union membership, philosophical views, biometric and genetic data related details.
+Where necessary to act in your best interests, and for the establishment, exercise, or defence of your legal matter, we may need to process information which is very sensitive in nature (special categories of personal data) such as racial or ethnic origin, religion or belief, sexual orientation, political opinions, health data, trade union membership, philosophical views, biometric and genetic data related details.
 In some circumstances we may need to share this information with third parties, for example a court or tribunal.
 If you volunteer sensitive personal data, you will be allowing us to process it as part of engaging our services.

 In the majority of cases personal data will be restricted to basic information and information needed to complete certain checks.
 However, some of the work we do may require us to ask or obtain more sensitive data.